tbela99/css-parser/files/install.md

 </script>
 ```

-### As umd module
+### As UMD module

-it can also be imported as an umd module
+It can also be imported as an umd module

 ```html